Carola is a Christian writer and author of several books. She writes about Christian living, relationships, and other related topics.

 Learning to Trust Others

-The Bible tells us to do good unto others whenever we have the opportunity (Galatians 6:10) and to think well of them.
+The Bible tells us to do good unto others whenever we have the opportunity and to think well of them (Galatians 6:10).
 This does not mean that we just blindly go ahead and tell strangers all our secrets.
-Trust has certain levels and people must earn their way up.
+Trust has certain levels, and people must earn their way up.